varunsrin/rusty_money/README.md

 ## Usage

-`Money` consists of an amount, which is represented by a Decimal type that it owns and a `Currency`, which is holds a reference to. `Currency` represents an ISO-4217 currency, and stores metadata like its numeric code, full name and symbol.
+`Money` consists of an amount, which is represented by a Decimal type that it owns and a `Currency`, which it holds a reference to. `Currency` represents an ISO-4217 currency, and stores metadata like its numeric code, full name, and symbol.

 ```rust
 // Money can be initialized in a few ways: